sakoula/HP-EliteDesk-800-G2-6700/README.md

 * `sp90164`: HP EliteDesk 800 G2 TWR/SFF SystemBIOS (N01) / 02.36 Rev.A / Aug 13, 2018

 > Note: Update the BIOS from the BIOS itself.
-On the CLOVER USB stick place all bios files in *EFI/HP/BIOS/new*.
+On the CLOVER USB stick place bios file *N01_0236.bin* in directory *EFI/HP/BIOS/new*.
 On Finder create an extra EFI directory under the mounted EFI exactly as Clover do.

 Get into the `BIOS` and make the following changes: